sreekanth1649/Traffic-management/README.md

-Traffic_management using RandomForestRegressor with simple data set
+Traffic_management using RandomForestRegressor with sample data set